KratosMultiphysics/Kratos/applications/MeshMovingApplication/README.md

 ## MeshMoving Application

-The MeshMoving Application (formerly ALEapplication) contains different mesh-solving techniques.
+The MeshMoving Application (formerly ALEapplication) contains different mesh-update techniques.

 A typical application for the use of mesh-moving is in Fluid-Structure Interaction (FSI) when the fluid mesh is moved after the displacements of the structure are mapped on the interface